Abdullah3553/BINGO/README.md

 # HOW DOES WE BUILD ALL OF THAT ?
 SFML :)
-everythins in this game has been written in C++.
+everything in this game has been written in C++.
 We used the famous *Simple and Fast Multimedia Library* ( SFML ).

 # WHY SFML ?
 Because it's fast and simple.
 Also, it works with C++ and almost all members in our team know how to program with C++ very well.